+- Sexual violence prevention and awareness programs

+- Student leadership training

+- Crisis intervention and follow-up care

+- Calling and career services

 - Homecoming

 - Dorm Wars

 - Finals Frenzy

 - Student employment

 - Emphasis weeks

 - Countless campus activities

 Housing and Food Service

 Campus housing is provided for full-time students under the age of 26 and is required for full-time freshman and sophomore students.
 Exceptions may be granted to students who are married, have children, or are living at home with parents or legal guardians within 50 miles of the Point campus.